a-leenwu/a-leenwu.github.io/_pages/about.md

 Hello!
 Thanks for taking the time to visit. 🙂

-I am a recent graduate of the University of California, Berkeley, where I received simultaneous degrees in Data Science and Economics.
-This summer, I will be joining the Stanford Institute for Economic Policy Research (SIEPR) as a Pre-Doctoral Research Fellow.
+I am a Pre-Doctoral Research Fellow at the Stanford Institute for Economic Policy Research (SIEPR).
+Recently, I graduated from the University of California, Berkeley with simultaneous degrees in Data Science and Economics.

 At Berkeley, I conducted research under Professor [Don Moore](https://learnmoore.org/) and co-authored a paper on whether overconfidence in upward economic mobility undermines support for redistribution.
 To learn more about my research and read the publication, visit the [research](https://a-leenwu.github.io/research/) tab.